 Fire Exit Ramp, Maidenhead library

-A FIRE EXIT RAMP MADE FROM NON-COMBUSTIBLE STEEL
+A FIRE EXIT RAMP MADE FROM FIRE-RESISTANT STEEL

 A steel Rapid Ramp was installed within a few hours.
 It included a bespoke platform that slotted around the pillar.
 Plus, a turning platform that sits and mimics the existing path design.